zhyph/scrape-mediux/README.md

 - **Outputs files for kometa and plex-poster-set-helper**
   - You can use the `ppsh-bulk.txt` content together with bbrown430 script [plex-poster-set-helper](https://github.com/bbrown430/plex-poster-set-helper) to automatically download the posters to your Plex library.
   - Or, you can use the `*_data.txt` content together with the [kometa](https://github.com/Kometa-Team/Kometa) script to automatically download the posters to your Plex library.
 For more information, check this [kometa wiki page](https://kometa.wiki/en/latest/kometa/guides/mediux/?h=mediux).
+- **YAML field filtering** with path-based pattern matching to selectively remove unwanted fields from the output.

 ## Requirements